Inferring Dynamic Physical Properties from Video Foundation Models: Introduction

 To support this investigation, we introduce a new dataset, \datasetname, specifically designed to evaluate the dynamic physical properties from video.
 Existing datasets lack ground-truth annotations for such properties, so we construct \datasetname~using a combination of synthetic videos—rendered via a physics simulator—and real-world videos sourced from the internet or captured in-house.
 Each video is annotated with physical property values, either derived from simulation parameters or estimated manually.
 The dataset is designed to facilitate the study of out-of-domain generalization, both within the synthetic domain and from synthetic to real-world data.
 To establish an upper bound on what is inferable from visual input alone, we implement an oracle method for each property.
 These oracles leverage privileged access to the visual cues that directly reflect the corresponding property.

 We evaluate three categories of video foundation models: generative models, self-supervised models, and multi-modal large language models (MLLMs).
 For the generative and self-supervised models, we propose a simple yet effective readout mechanism that extracts dynamic physical properties from pre-trained, frozen representations.
 Our method introduces a learnable query vector that attends to internal representation tokens via cross-attention, enabling the selective extraction of relevant information.
 This approach is both lightweight and training-efficient.
+More specifically, we have studied DynamiCrafter~\cite{xing2024dynamicrafter} for a video generative model, and V-JEPA-2~\cite{assran2025vjepa2} for a video self-supervised model.
 For MLLMs, we explore various prompting strategies to elicit predictions of dynamic physical properties directly from video input.
 These strategies include few-shot prompting to provide task context, as well as procedural prompting that guides the model through the oracle estimation steps—helping it focus on the intrinsic visual cues that reveal the target properties.
+The MLLMs we have studied include QwenVL\citep{hui2024qwen2}, GPT~\citep{hurst2024gpt}, and Gemini~\citep{comanici2025gemini}.